 Northwest Railway Museum has announced the return of its popular train excursions in the upper Snoqualmie Valley.
 Train rides will resume Oct.
-3, and are scheduled to continue weekends through the December holidays.
+3, and are scheduled to continue weekends.

 Seattle Aquarium: Open with coronavirus precautions.

-Seattle Art Museum: Reopening Sept.
-4 with member-only days; public reopening Sept.
-11. The museum’s Olympic Sculpture Park has remained open for walk-throughs, with its indoor pavilion closed until further notice.
+Olympic Sculpture Park, part of Seattle Art Museum, is open for walk-throughs, with its indoor pavilion closed until further notice.